Temple Cancer Center

 - Access to on-going clinical trials and new treatment options

-The Arthur Temple Sr. Regional Cancer Center prides itself on treating the whole patient, not just the disease, by educating the patient on radiation therapy, nutrition, and the psycho-social aspects of having cancer.
+The Temple Cancer Center prides itself on treating the whole patient, not just the disease, by educating the patient on radiation therapy, nutrition, and the psycho-social aspects of having cancer.

-The Arthur Temple Sr. Regional Cancer Center—rising above the rest in cancer care.
-Learn more about our services by speaking with a member of our cancer care team at 936-639-7468.
+Learn more about the services at The Temple Cancer Center by speaking with a member of our care team at 936-639-7468.